Catch a Husband Cake | YumFoodUsa

 directions

-2. In a blender, combine sweetened condensed milk, evaporated milk, coconut milk, eggs, flour, sugar, and softened butter.
-Blend until the mixture is completely smooth.
+2. In a blender, combine the sweetened condensed milk, evaporated milk, coconut milk, eggs, flour, sugar, and softened butter.
+Blend until the mixture is smooth and fully combined.

-3. Fold in the shredded coconut by hand or pulse briefly in the blender just to incorporate.
+3. Stir in the shredded coconut, or pulse briefly just to incorporate.

-4. Pour the batter into the greased pan and smooth the top.
+4. Pour the batter into the greased pan, smoothing the top.

-5. Bake for 40–45 minutes, or until a toothpick inserted into the center comes out clean and the top is lightly golden.
+5. Bake for 40–45 minutes, or until a toothpick inserted in the center comes out clean and the cake is lightly golden on top.

-6. While the cake bakes, prepare the topping: in a small saucepan over low heat, combine coconut milk, sweetened condensed milk, and shredded coconut.
-Stir until just warmed through—do not boil.
+6. While the cake bakes, prepare the topping.
+In a small saucepan over low heat, stir together the coconut milk, sweetened condensed milk, and shredded coconut until just warm.
+Do not boil.

-7. Once the cake has finished baking and has cooled slightly, pour the warm topping evenly over the surface.
+7. Once the cake has cooled slightly but is still warm, pour the topping evenly over it.

-8. Chill in the refrigerator for 1–2 hours to allow the topping to soak in and set.
+8. Refrigerate the cake for 1–2 hours to allow it to set and absorb the topping fully.

-9. Slice and serve chilled or at room temperature.
+9. Slice and serve chilled or at room temperature for the best experience.

 Servings and timing